Leftist errors: Montenegro

 The Partisans occupied Kolašin in January and February 1942, and turned against all real and potential opposition, killing about 300 people and throwing their mangled corpses into pits they called the dog cemetery.
 Due to this and other examples of communist terror, a part of Montenegrin population turned against the Partisans.
 According to Zbornik za istoriju, "[a] land without Chetniks was suddenly overwhelmed by Chetniks", largely due to the policies of Left Deviations.
 Communist executions of notable tribal chieftains in Montenegro caused additional animosity of middle class peasants towards communists. Đurišić soon recaptured Kolašin and held it as a Chetnik bastion until May 1943.
 His rule was marked by terrorizing Partisan supporters.
 A large number of captured Partisans and sympathizers were executed in following weeks, including lieutenant colonel Radisav Radević, major Batrić Zečević, captains Đuro Radosavljević, Mileta Lakićević and Tomica Jojić, and former member of Yugoslav Parliament Blagota Selić, none of which were members of the Communist Party. Đurišić formed a Chetnik prison in Kolašin, in which some 2,000 opponents were incarcerated and/or tortured.
 Many were handed over to the Italians.

 In March 1942, communists from Nikšić burned the villages of Ozrinići and Zagarač.
 According to some sources this was ordered by Đilas and Sava Kovačević.
 Between the onset of the Uprising in Montenegro and the middle of 1942, communists killed between 500 and 624 people in Montenegro, most of them during armed conflict.

 Serbia

 In September 1941, Serb Partisans established the Republic of Užice, a short-lived military mini-state with its administrative center in Užice.
 At the end of November 1941 Partisans were defeated and had to retreat from Serbia.
-The policy of leftist errors pursued by Josip Broz Tito substantially contributed to Partisan defeat in the Republic of Užice.
+The policy of leftist errors pursued by Tito substantially contributed to Partisan defeat in the Republic of Užice.
 Because of the repression of the communists and their intention to carry on with communist revolution the population of Serbia also turned against the uprising and communist insurgents.
 At the beginning of December 1941 the communists moved from Serbia to Bosnia (nominally NDH) and joined their comrades who had already left Montenegro.